N. Korea Fires ICBM, Launch Fails after Stage Separation

 The military believes that the projectile was one of the North’s Hwasong-17, constructed as a two-stage rocket capable of reaching the U.S.’ east coast with a maximum range of 15-thousand kilometers.

-Japan initially said that the projectile flew over Japanese territory, but Tokyo’s defense ministry later said that the missile did not fly over the island nation due to a deviation from its projected trajectory.
+Japan initially said that the projectile flew over Japanese territory, prompting it to issue a "shelter in place" alert for three prefectures, but Tokyo’s defense ministry later said that the missile did not fly over the island nation due to a deviation from its projected trajectory.

 The remaining two short-range missiles fired from the North's Kaechon area in South Pyongan Province at 8:39 a.m. flew around 330 kilometers, according to South Korea’s JCS.